Open

 Response to Expanding Risk

 Recent years have seen heightened worldwide attention given to the procurement risk associated also with non-3TG mineral substances.
 Specifically, cobalt — in growing demand for its use in lithium-ion batteries and other applications — is the focus of concern over potential human rights violations, including child labor, at mining locations.
-From 2021, Canon began providing all suppliers subject to survey with a copy of the industry standard cobalt regulations (Cobalt Reporting Template of the Responsible Minerals Initiative) in order to investigate the status of cobalt use in Canon products and conduct related risk analysis.
+From 2021, Canon began providing all suppliers subject to survey with the industry standard survey format for Cobalt (Extended Minerals Reporting Template published by the Responsible Minerals Initiative) in order to investigate the status of cobalt use in Canon products and conduct related risk analysis.
 We will continue responding to this risk in collaboration with suppliers and industry associations.

 Independent Assurance Report